 Instead, every applicant is guaranteed a comprehensive feedback report and receives equal attention from our committee.
 Whenever possible, we connect proposals with potential funders and this often results in the funding of proposals.
 Additionally, it is not uncommon for reviewers to follow up with organizations directly in order to become more involved a supporters, advisors, donors, etc.

 While there is no guarantee we will connect you with anyone other than the evaluators who review your proposal we do sometimes encourage our philanthropic friends to consider proposals we review.
 Depending on the contents of your proposal we may suggest programs to apply to or make direct connections to potential funders.
 We have a growing network of funders and grant-makers interested in giving special preference to the vetted proposals we send them.
 In the past we connected the organization Simprints with the WeWork Creator Awards and they won first prize.
-This past round we nominated Global Press Institute for the prestigious Skoll Award.
+We are official nominators for a number of programs including the prestigious Skoll Award and have successfully nominated multiple proposals for further consideration.

 In addition, we actively promote high-scoring organizations through social media, blog posts, and other channels and also promote all of our winning organizations in the lead up to and during Giving Tuesday.